Well-clipped cones under finite quotients and applications to the cone conjecture: Introduction

 We conclude this introduction by mentioning some limitations to our approach.
-In principle, Theorem \ref{thm-main} may descend the movable cone conjecture under finite quotients for varieties $X$ beyond the scope of Theorem \ref{thm-ccforexplicitvars}, for instance for the Wehler varieties introduced in \cite{CantatOguiso} or the blow-ups of $\P^3$ at $8$ very general points discussed in \cite{SX23} (see Example \ref{ex-listperfclipped}).
-These examples are actually uninteresting, because neither they, nor any of their small $\Q$-factorial modifications have any (known) finite quotients.
-In principle, they may deform to special smooth threefolds that have interesting finite quotients, which could be studied by the recent work of Lutz \cite{Lutz} and Theorem \ref{thm-main}.
+In principle, Theorem \ref{thm-main} may descend the movable cone conjecture under finite quotients for varieties $X$ beyond the scope of Theorem \ref{thm-ccforexplicitvars}, for instance for the blow-ups of $\P^3$ at $8$ very general points discussed in \cite{SX23} (see Example \ref{ex-listperfclipped}).
+This example is actually uninteresting, because it has no finite quotients.
+In principle, it may deform to special smooth threefolds that have interesting finite quotients, which could be studied by the recent work of Lutz \cite{Lutz} and Theorem \ref{thm-main}.
 In any case, we hope that this remark can inspire a discussion on the cone conjecture for finite quotients of smooth Calabi--Yau threefolds, varieties, and pairs in general.

 In light of the Beauville--Bogomolov decomposition theorem \cite{Beauv84}, a landmark result would be to extend the conclusions of Theorem \ref{thm-ccforexplicitvars} to varieties $X$ of the form